corcusinc/github-ads/README.md

 ## Motivation for Github Sponsorships

-We want to help Open Source developers get paid through sponsorships so that they can continue creating amazing codes and projects that is important for us and help move the world forward.
+We want to help Open Source developers get paid through sponsorships so that they can continue creating amazing codes and projects that are important for us and help move the world forward.

 ## Sponsored by Atlassian